rweather/litton-tools/README.md

 * Support for non-ASCII character sets.
 * Input and output punch tape formats.
 * Front panel interface that mimics the actual machine.
-* Disassembler for drum images and paper tapes.
 * Custom OPUS implementation to get a basic OS for the emulator.
 * Dump the real OPUS and integrate it when possible.